 The far-field emission patterns are also affected by the spatially nonuniform pumping.
 As low-order transverse modes start to dominate lasing, the divergence of far-field emission becomes narrower.
 We calculate the far-field intensity patterns for near-planar cavities with $L$ = 40 $\mu$m.
 Figures~\ref{figS4}(d) and (e) show narrowing of the far-field emission once the pump becomes spatially nonuniform.
 The divergence angle (full width at half maximum) drops from 63$^{\circ}$ to 29$^{\circ}$ for $g$ = 0.88, and from 82$^{\circ}$ to 40$^{\circ}$ for $g$ = 0.74.

-\subsection{Spatio-temporal dynamics}
+\section{Spatio-temporal dynamics}

-\subsubsection{Filament-induced fluctuations}
+\subsection{Filament-induced fluctuations}

 As discussed in the main text, the measured intensity fluctuations are caused by three distinct processes: (i) filamentation and pulsation, (ii) spatio-temporal beating of lasing modes, and (iii) photo-detection noise of the streak camera.
 We apply singular value decomposition (SVD) on the streak camera images to separate filament-induced fluctuations from the other two.
-Below we elaborate on the separation procedure based on distinct spatio-temporal length scales of these fluctuations.
+Below we elaborate on the separation procedure based on distinct spatial and temporal scales of these fluctuations.

 We first acquire an ensemble of spatio-temporal intensity distributions from the same laser cavity.
 Within a 2-$\mu$s-long pump current pulse, we measure 161 consecutive 10 ns-long streak camera images, which constitute a 1.61 $\mu$s-long total time window.
 The transient regime at the beginning of the current pulse is excluded.
 We denote the intensity fluctuations $\delta I^{(i)}(x,t)$ with the superscript $i = 1,...,161$ to indicate a series of streak camera images acquired at 161 measurement start times $t^{(i)}$.
 The difference between consecutive start times $t^{(i+1)}-t^{(i)}$ is 10 ns, equal to the duration of the individual streak images.
 The SVD of $\delta I^{(i)}(x,t)$ yields the singular values $s^{(i)}_{\alpha}$ and the spatial and temporal singular vectors $u^{(i)}_{\alpha}(x)$ and $v^{(i)}_{\alpha}(t)$, where $\alpha$ is the SVD index.